MPMcIntyre/ReacTaur--React.js-Tauri_BoilerPlate/README.md

 with one sourcecode, powered by Tauri!

 This is a simple setup to get started with React and Tauri in Javascrip.
-If you fancy Typescript, there will be one available soon at [ReacTaur_ReactTS-Tauri-Boilerplate](https://github.com/MPMcIntyre/ReacTaur_ReactTS-Tauri-Boilerplate).
+If you fancy Typescript, you can find ReacTaur for Typescript at [ReacTaur_ReactTS-Tauri-Boilerplate](https://github.com/MPMcIntyre/ReacTaur_ReactTS-Tauri-Boilerplate).

 The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), thus if you are familiar with most React apps, you should have a foothold.